python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 assurance of this and allows doing so in the future if the community so decides.)
-To be clear, this would not require that any uploaded distribution have such metadata, only that if they choose to declare it per the new specification in this PEP, it is assured to be valid.
+To be clear, this would not require that any uploaded distribution have such metadata, only that if they choose to declare it per the new specification in PEP 639, it is assured to be valid.

 Source metadata ``license`` key